kanika1206/ETLGuard-From-Data-to-Defense/README.md

 ## 🛡️ ETLGuard: From Data to Defense

 ETLGuard is a production-grade, end-to-end MLOps pipeline for phishing website detection.
-It automates the complete machine learning lifecycle — from data ingestion and validation to model training, experiment tracking, and real-time prediction — following industry-inspired MLOps and ETL design principles.
+It automates the complete machine learning lifecycle from data ingestion and validation to model training, experiment tracking, and real-time prediction following industry inspired MLOps and ETL design principles.

 The project focuses on automation, reproducibility, modularity, and deployment readiness, making it suitable for real-world cybersecurity and ML engineering use cases.